cake-contrib/Cake.Paket/docs/manual/CakeBootstrapper.md

 # Cake Bootstrapper Script

+If your using *Cake.Paket.Module* you should use the bootstrappers we discuss below.
+If your **only** using the addin *Cake.Paket* and NOT using the module, then you can use the cake teams default bootstrappers [build.ps1](https://github.com/cake-build/example/blob/master/build.ps1) and/or [build.sh](https://github.com/cake-build/example/blob/master/build.sh).

 The Cake team states

 > "The Cake Bootstrapper that you can get directly from cakebuild.net is intended as a starting point for what can be done.
 It is the developer's discretion to extend the bootstrapper to solve for your own requirements."